Ross School Tennis Academy (RSTA) offers a dynamic program for national and international junior tennis players.

 FOR GRADES 5–12 AND POSTGRADUATES

 Located on the Ross School campus in East Hampton, NY, RSTA is part of an accredited day and boarding school.
-Ross School enjoys an ideal setting on the East End of Long Island, a place where magnificent beaches and breathtaking natural beauty are the norm.
+Ross School enjoys an ideal setting in the Hamptons, on the East End of Long Island where magnificent beaches and breathtaking natural beauty are the norm.
 The school is just 100 miles from New York City, home of the U.S. Open, and three major international airports.
 Boarders from the New York City area can easily commute home on weekends by train or bus.
 RSTA is also located in one of the most competitive tennis regions in the country, with frequent weekend tournaments held nearby.

 WHY RSTA'S INTEGRATED TRAINING + ACADEMIC PROGRAM?